 The Pros and Cons of Concierge Medicine for Patients

-Healthcare in America is an imperfect system — complicated, costly, and seemingly concerned with a million things that aren’t you, the patient.
+Healthcare in America is an imperfect system — complicated and seemingly concerned with a million things that aren’t you, the patient.

 Are we big believers in concierge care?
 Absolutely.
 But we’re also quick to admit it has drawbacks.
 We want to talk openly about its pros, but also its cons, so you’re sure you’re making the right healthcare choice for you.

-Ever showed up to a doctor’s appointment and waited in the lobby for 20 minutes past your appointment time?
+Ever shown up to a doctor’s appointment and waited in the lobby for 20 minutes past your appointment time?
 And then maybe even waited another 10 minutes in the exam room?
 A study by Vitals determined patients wait for an average of 18 minutes and 13 seconds for a physician.

 Concierge medicine removes these hassles.
 Most concierge practices guarantee same-day or next-day appointments for sick care and virtually no waiting at the office.
 You get appointments quickly, and your appointments start on time.

 2. 24/7 access to care delivers convenience AND peace of mind.